 - hearing impairment

-Referring to Speech and Language Therapy
+Requests for Assistance to Speech and Language Therapy

 Giving Feedback and Raising Concerns

-Speech and language therapy aims to deliver a high standard of service, and we are always looking for ways to improve.
+Speech and Language Therapy aims to deliver a high standard of service, and we are always looking for ways to improve.

 - Enter the hospital through the main entrance.